shikhars3145/GIFEditor/PRD.md

 6. **Convert Frames to GIF**:
    - Combine individual frames from a folder (e.g., `inputs/frames_gifname`) into a single GIF file.
    - Save the resulting GIF in the `results/combinedFrames` folder with the name `gifname.gif`.

+7. **Offset Frames by Percentage**:
+   - Offset each frame of a GIF by a given percentage of its width, wrapping the image from right to left.
+   - Save the offset frames in a dedicated results folder.

 ---